makersacademy/chitter-challenge/README.md

 #### Seeing some preloaded peeps

-On the home page there should be a list of peeps
+On the home page there should be a list of peeps.